ADAC Motorwelt: History and profile

 ADAC Motorwelt was established in 1925 as a monthly magazine of ADAC.
 The magazine and ADAC Sport are the successors of another car magazine, Der Motorfahrer, which was published for 22 years until 1925.
 ADAC Motorwelt is the official media outlet of ADAC.
 Its publisher is ADAC Verlag.
-The magazine was published on a monthly basis and has its headquarters in Munich.
+The magazine was published monthly.
+Like ADAC, ADAC Motorwelt has its headquarters in Munich.

-It covers articles mainly on cars and travel-related topics.
-In regard to the cars, the magazine features news about road tests, motor sports and new model previews.
+ADAC Motorwelt covers articles mainly on cars and travel-related topics.
+The magazine features also news about road tests, motor sports and new model previews.
 It publishes several lists and provides awards, including "Germany’s favourite car", based on reader votes.
 In January 2014 Michael Ramstetter, editor of the magazine, resigned from the post due to alleged vote manipulation in relation to the award of "Germany’s favourite car" for 2013.

-From 2020 ADAC Motorwelt became a quarterly publication.
-In the first quarter of 2020, the Burda affiliate BCN started to handle everything from production and printing to editorial services to marketing to distribution of the ADAC Motorwelt; the mobility club continues to be its publisher, and editor-in-chief Martin Kunz continues to oversee the content.
-At the same time, ADAC enhances and expands its digital communication channels.
+Since 2020, the ADAC has had a magazine produced and marketed as a commission from the media group Burda.
+From 2020 on ADAC Motorwelt is published quarterly.
+Officially ADAC is still publisher, and former editor-in-chief Martin Kunz continues to oversee the content.
+At the same time, ADAC enhances and expands its digital communication channels, and its postal delivery to members' households was stopped.

-ADAC Motorwelt is available at the ADAC local offices, travel agencies and driver safety locations as well as the EDEKA and Netto supermarkets.
+ADAC Motorwelt is available at the ADAC local offices, travel agencies and driver safety locations as well as the Edeka and Netto supermarkets.
 All members need to do to get a copy of the magazine is show their membership card.